 In Maryland, there are a number of Administrative Agencies that have powers like the courts but are not part of the Maryland Judiciary.
-Administrative agencies include "any agency, board, department, district, commission, authority, commissioner, official, the Maryland Tax court, or other unit of the State or of a political subdivision of the State."
-Read the Rules: MD Rule 7-201 Some Maryland Administrative agencies include the Department of Health and Mental Hygiene, the Department of Human Resources, the Maryland Insurance Administration, the Department of Environment, and the Motor Vehicle Administration.
+Administrative agencies include any agency, board, department, district, commission, authority, commissioner, official, the Maryland Tax court, other unit of the State or of a political subdivision of the State, and the Client Protection Fund of the Bar of Maryland.
+Some Maryland Administrative agencies include the Department of Health and Mental Hygiene, the Department of Human Resources, the Maryland Insurance Administration, the Department of Environment, and the Motor Vehicle Administration.
 Each agency has authority granted to them by the Maryland legislature for the area it oversees.
 Some of the powers that administrative agencies have include the power to issue licenses or permits, or to create regulations for businesses.
+Read the Rules: Maryland Rule 7-201

 Under Maryland law, any party who is affected by an agency decision can petition for an administrative hearing.
 Many of the administrative hearings are conducted by the Office of Administrative Hearings (“OAH”).
 OAH conducts hearings for over 30 agencies and 200 programs.
 Administrative Law Judges (“ALJ”) conduct OAH hearings.
 ALJs are lawyers appointed by the Chief Administrative Law Judge and are not employees of the agency.
 The rules of procedure at an OAH hearing are in Title 28 of the Code of Maryland Regulations.
 At the hearing, the ALJ makes a written recommendation based upon the evidence and argument presented.
 The agency may then choose whether or not they want to follow the ALJ’s recommendation.